oanguenot/JSONgle/documentation/API.md

 By listening to the event `onmessagereceived`, the remote recipient is able to handle the content of that message.

 This method returns the `id` of the message generated that can be used to deal with message acknowledgements.

+### sendMuc(string: to, string: content)

+Same for sending a text message in a muc room

 ### sendAReadAcknowledgement(string: id, string: to)